 Nymph Point Park

-Nymph Point Park is one of the few remaining beaches on the Saanich Peninsula that supports large amounts of surf smelt spawning.
-These small forage fish play a vital role in the coastal food web—fuelling the diets of larger fish, seabirds, and marine mammals.
-Community-led monitoring has consistently documented high densities of surf smelt eggs in the southwest portion of the beach, where natural sediment supply, shading from overhanging vegetation, and minimal shoreline armouring create ideal spawning conditions.
+Nymph Point Park, located in Tsehum Harbour on the Saanich Peninsula, is one of the few remaining beaches in the region that continues to support significant surf smelt spawning.
+This forage fish species plays a critical role in the coastal food web, providing an essential food source for larger fish, seabirds, and marine mammals.
+Community-led monitoring efforts have consistently documented high densities of surf smelt eggs along the southwest portion of the beach, where a combination of natural sediment supply, overhanging vegetation, and minimal shoreline armouring has preserved high-quality spawning conditions.

-Restoration Approach
+Restoration Work

 Restoration at Nymph Point Park will focus on enhancing spawning habitat and stabilizing eroding shorelines.
 The northeast portion of the beach will be nourished with approximately 1,000 tonnes of clean, alluvial sand and gravel to recreate spawning conditions found in the southwest section.
 This work will be carried out in late September 2025 to avoid disrupting peak summer spawning periods and nesting bird seasons.